Curricular Practical Training

 - CPT should not be utilized for a work experience or internship that is solely beneficial for career development.

-- You HAVE TO BE enrolled in the COLL 211 course or an independent study with practicum (either 295P or 395P) in the semester following your internship.
-Failure to enroll in and complete the class will result in immediate violation of your legal status.
+- Students must enroll in the COLL 211f. course or arrange to do an independent study with practicum with a faculty member (either 295P or 395P) in the semester following your internship.
+Failure to enroll in and complete the class or independent study is a violation of your legal status.
 It is the student's responsibility to fulfill all requirements for CPT.
 Please also note that students may only elect the COLL 211f. course one time.

-- There is no limitation upon the length of time you may participate in CPT, but if you participate for twelve months or more of full- time CPT, you will not be eligible for any type of optional practical training.
+- There is no limitation on the length of time you may participate in CPT, but if a student participates in twelve months or more of full-time CPT, that student will not be eligible for any type of optional practical training.

 - Students who have already completed all requirements for their degree are not eligible for CPT.

-- CPT can either be part-time or full-time based upon approval of the academic advisor and authorization by the McCulloch Center.
+- CPT can either be part-time or full-time based on the approval of the student's academic advisor and authorization by the McCulloch Center.

-- Students may not enroll in the COLL 211 class more than once
+- Students may not enroll in the COLL 211f. class more than once.

 - Students must obtain a separate endorsement for each CPT employer.

 - The McCulloch Center has the right to deny a CPT request if there is not a clear connection to a student’s academic major.

-- While on CPT, you are not allowed to work as an independent contractor for an employer.
+- While on CPT, students are not allowed to work as an independent contractor for an employer.